krywenko/WVC-inverter-data-capture/README.md

  the script is set for wvc 1200 series inverters     you can extract other series from the compressed file of inverters

-if you want edit script to add in mqtt transmits or sending data directly to your data base  feel free to edict script
+if you want edit script to add in mqtt transmits or sending data directly to your data base  feel free to edit script